lk-geimfari/mimesis/docs/index.rst

 Mimesis - Fake Data Generator
 =============================

-Mimesis is fast and easy to use a library, which helps generate the big volumes of fake data for a variety of purposes in a variety of languages.
+Mimesis is fast and easy to use library, which helps generate the big volumes of fake data for a variety of purposes in a variety of languages.

 The fake data can be particularly useful during software development and testing.